GLOBAL MARKETS-Dollar gains, stocks slip as Fed officials talk tough on rates

 Jobless claims data showed U.S. unemployment benefits claims fell last week, indicating the labor market is still tight despite the Fed's aggressive rate hikes to cool demand.

-DoubleLine portfolio manager Bill Campbell said the pound's rebound over the last month meant the budget's main headlines were probably already priced in, and that Britain's experience may well be mirrored elsewhere, especially with recessions looming and an ongoing energy crisis.

-"Fed commentary, like the resilient spending numbers, gave little succour for anyone looking for an imminent pivot," with caution permeating markets as a result, Ted Nugent, an economist at National Australia Bank, wrote in a client note.

-Concerns about the economic outlook has sent the Treasury yield curve deeply inverted, suggesting investors are braced for recession.
+Concerns about the economic outlook deepened the inverted yield curve, suggesting investors are braced for recession but also are anticipating lower rates on longer-dated securities, said Joe LaVorgna, chief U.S. economist at SMBC Nikko Securities in New York.

-The 2-year/10-year yield spread closed under -60 bps for the first time since 1982 "which is concerning when you consider its historic accuracy as a leading indicator of recessions," Deutsche Bank's Jim Reid said.
+"What the market seems to be telling us is that inflation is going to be a lot lower going forward, that's because economic growth is going to weaken and take pricing power down with it," he said.

+The yield on benchmark 10-year Treasuries has fallen more than 50 basis points since peaking at 4.338% a month ago, but the two-year's yield has remained far higher.

-The gap between yields on two- and 10-year Treasury notes US2US10=RR, seen as a recession harbinger, was at -69.8 basis points.
+The spread between yields on two- and 10-year Treasury notes US2US10=RR, often seen as a recession harbinger, deepened to -68.1 basis points, as the yield on 10-year notes US10YT=RR rose 8.3 basis points to 3.777%.

+"The slope of the yield curve is telling us the Fed is going to make a policy pivot," LaVorgna said.

+Oil fell more than 3% as the rising number of COVID-19 cases in China and the likelihood of higher U.S. interest rates than currently expected weighed on demand.

 Global FX performancehttp://tmsnrt.rs/2egbfVh